DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Experiments

-\paragr{Results.} In \cref{tab:mtlda} results show that the use of our multi-task exchange significantly {improves} performance in all scenarios and metrics.
-Along with MTL results, we report STL \textit{source}, trained only on source, and STL \textit{oracle}, trained {on labeled target}.
-In \sy$\mapsto$\cs{} (\cref{tab:mtlda_sy}) our method very significantly outperforms the naive MTL-UDA baseline by $+38.1\Delta_{\text{SD}}$, and by $+8.34\Delta_{\text{SD}}$ in \vk$\mapsto$\cs{} (\cref{tab:mtlda_vk}), also coinciding with the best individual task metrics.
-An interesting note is that STL-UDA is preferable over straightforward multi-task learning in UDA~(\mbox{MTL-UDA}), which we attribute to the competing objectives in MTL-UDA.
+\paragr{Results.} In \cref{tab:mtlda}, results show that the use of our multi-task exchange significantly improves performance in all scenarios and metrics.
+Along with MTL results, we report STL \textit{source}, trained only on source, and STL \textit{oracle}, trained on labeled target.
+In \sy$\mapsto$\cs{} our method very significantly outperforms the naive MTL-UDA baseline by $+38.1\Delta_{\text{SD}}$, and by $+8.34\Delta_{\text{SD}}$ in \vk$\mapsto$\cs{}, also coinciding with the best individual task metrics.
+An interesting note is that STL-UDA is preferable over straightforward multi-task learning in UDA~(\mbox{MTL-UDA}).